 Memory model and the educational implications

-According to the memory theorists, there is a difference between the memory of a person/ student and his learning.
-Learning is identified as the process getting new information or a new skill acquired based on that information.
-Through learning and getting exposed to some experience, the students may acquire a permanent change in the mental representation.
+According to memory theorists, there is a difference between the memory of a person/ student and his learning.
+Learning is identified as the process of getting new information or a new skill acquired based on that information.
+Through learning and getting exposed to some experience, the students may acquire a permanent change in their mental representation.
 On the other hand, memory is defined as the capability to remember the information that was learned by the person previously.
 It is not necessary that anything that is learned will remain in the memory for a long period of time.
-In the learning and memory process, there are three stages involved; storage, encoding, and the retrieval stage.
+In the learning and memory process, there are three stages involved: storage, encoding, and retrieval stage.

 Encoding: When people are exposed to more information and they store it in their memory, they try to add some more information to it to remember that information.
 This process is known as the encoding process.
-The additional information or the relevant data that is attached with an information can be based on their personal experience.
-For example, if a student wants to store an information like the date of the examination, i.e. 28-12-2018, he can relate it with the birthday of his friend to remember the information.
+The additional information or the relevant data that is attached to the information can be based on their personal experience.
+For example, if a student wants to store information like the date of the examination, i.e., 28-12-2018, he can relate it to the birthday of his friend to remember the information.

 Dual-Store Model of Memory

-There are three components of human memory that are commonly known as the dual-store model of the memory.
-These three components are after image, primary memory, and the secondary memory.
-Other terms used for these components are a Sensory register, short-term or working memory, and the long-term memory.
+There are three components of human memory that are commonly known as the dual-store model of memory.
+These three components are after-image, primary memory, and secondary memory.
+Other terms used for these components are a Sensory register, short-term or working memory, and long-term memory.
 The dual-store model of memory is represented in the following figure:

-There is a two-way flow of information between long-term memory and the short t-term memory for processing and storing the information in the long-term memory.
+There is a two-way flow of information between long-term memory and short-term memory for processing and storing the information in the long-term memory.
 This is represented by the two arrows in the figure.
-Some information in the short-term memory require already stored information from the long-term memory to process and store new information.
-The information that is not being processed by the sensory register and the short-term memory components, it will be lost or forgotten from the memory system.
-Such information does not proceed towards the long-term memory.
+Some information in the short-term memory requires already stored information from the long-term memory to process and store new information.
+The information that is not being processed by the sensory register and the short-term memory components will be lost or forgotten from the memory system.
+Such information does not proceed toward long-term memory.
 Memory can be lost from the long-term memory too, but it takes time to forget about the information that is present in the long-term memory.
-The human memory system is similar to the process of selecting and storing the important documents in an organized manner.
-Information is kept stored in the long-term memory just as organized documents in the shelf or in the folder of the stored files in a computer.
+The human memory system is similar to the process of selecting and storing important documents in an organized manner.
+Information is stored in long-term memory, just as organized documents on a shelf or in the folder of the stored files in a computer.

-Although the memory and the learning theorists are not sure about the structure and the functions of the memory, yet they have provided many generalizations and the implications of the information that can be useful for educational practices and learning of the students which are discussed below:
+Although the memory and the learning theorists are not sure about the structure and the functions of the memory, they have provided many generalizations and the implications of the information that can be useful for educational practices and learning of the students, which are discussed below:

 Interactive sessions: By asking frequent questions from the students, teachers can maintain and keep the attention of the students where it should be.
 Through this way, students will listen to the lecture with more attention and learn in a better way.

-Variety of topics and presentation slide: By providing a variety of topics teachers can grab the attention of the students.
+Variety of topics and presentation slides: By providing a variety of topics, teachers can grab the attention of the students.
 Boring topics or repeated information may not help the teachers to make the students attentive.
-Also, graphical media or presentation style lectures may help the students for better learning.
+Also, graphical media or presentation-style lectures may help the students to better learning.

-Frequent breaks: Frequent breaks should be provided to the students as the bombardment of the information may make the student less attentive and they would show less interest in the topic.
+Frequent breaks: Frequent breaks should be provided to the students as the bombardment of information may make the students less attentive, and they would show less interest in the topic.
 Our brain needs to have a break to process the information in a better way.

 Part 4